dappnode/DAppNodeDocs/docs/faqs.md

 ## Can I upload my own packages to DAppNode?

-Yes!!
+Yes!
 We have developed an SDK to make the loading of packages to DAppNode easy for everyone.
 Check this doc! https://github.com/dappnode/DAppNodeSDK/wiki/DAppNode-SDK-tutorial

 ## Do I need technical knowledge to install/run a DAppNode?